jlmantov/type-graphql-api/Readme.md

 - revokeTokens(context) - relevant for reset/change password, refactor into two different mutations: `resetPassword` (using email) and `changePassword`
 - register(firstname, lastname, email, password) - ready
 - confirmEmail(uuid) - endpoint outside API
-- unconfirmedUserCleanup() - not a customer task. why put this in an API??
+- userEmailCleanup() - not a customer task. why put this in an API??

 Most of this is just dev/test junk.
 Only `register` and `login` are ready to go into their own resolvers.